Sequential Bayesian Registration for Functional Data: Introduction

+Motivated by data collection scenarios such as the one presented in Figure \ref{fig:motiv_ex}, we propose a novel sequential Bayesian learning approach for registration of functional data.
+The proposed approach updates the posterior over all unknown model components, including the template function, all of the phase components, and the observation error variance, when a new function arrives.
+This framework leverages SMC to efficiently update the joint posterior distribution over the template function and the phase components associated with each observation as new data arrives.
+To the best of our knowledge, this is the first sequential inference strategy for this statistical problem.

+The proposed computational approach is applicable to general registration models for functional data, though the specific model we consider is built on the state-of-the-art framework of \cite{lu2017}.
+In this model, a template function captures amplitude variation across observations, and individual phase functions account for the phase of each observed function.
+For each phase, we employ a low-dimensional piecewise linear prior model \citep{bharath2020}.
+We further address the challenge posed by the increasing dimension of the state space corresponding to the addition of an unknown phase for the incoming data.
+In addition to using a low-dimensional prior on phase, we propose an efficient stochastic initialization strategy for the new components of each SMC particle.

 The rest of this paper is organized as follows.
-Section \ref{sec:background} provides a brief review of elastic registration and SMC methods for state spaces of fixed as well as increasing dimension.
-Section \ref{sec:model} introduces the Bayesian registration model, while Section \ref{sec:algo} describes the proposed SMC algorithm enabling sequential inference as new functional data is observed.
-Section \ref{sec:numerical_applications} presents multiple simulations and real data examples.
-We implement the proposed registration approach to study trajectories of annual sea surface salinity near Null Island, trajectories of annual drought intensity near Kaweah River in California, and PQRST complexes segmented from a long electrocardiogram signal.
-We close with a brief summary and discussion of future work in Section \ref{sec:summary}.
+Section \ref{sec:model} provides a brief review of elastic registration and introduces the Bayesian registration model.
+Sections \ref{sec:smc} and \ref{sec:algo} describe SMC methods for state spaces of fixed and increasing dimension and the proposed SMC Bayesian registration algorithm enabling sequential inference as new functional data is observed, respectively.
+Section \ref{sec:numerical_applications} presents simulations and real data examples.
+We close with a brief discussion in Section \ref{sec:summary}.
+Appendix A in the supplement contains the detailed sequential Bayesian registration algorithm (Algorithm 1).
+Appendices B and C present additional registration results for annual sea surface salinity functions considered in Section \ref{sec:SSS} and segmented PQRST complexes considered (and defined) in Section \ref{sec:ecg}, respectively.
+Appendix D compares effective sample size for MCMC-based batch learning and the proposed sequential approach.
+Finally, Appendix E considers comprehensive sensitivity analyses.
+The code to reproduce results in this manuscript can be found at \url{https://github.com/yoonj2kim/Bayesian-sequential-registration}.